GToad/Android_Inline_Hook/README.md

 3. `is_target_thumb` shows the hook point's CPU mode.
 You can know this information in the work of reversing before the hook work.

 `EvilHookStubFunctionForIBored` function is the thing you really wanna do when the hook works.
 You can name at your will, but keep the arg `(pt_regs *regs)`.
 It brings you the power to control the registers, like set r0 to 0x333 : `regs->uregs[0]=0x333;`.

+After you finish the args above, just `ndk-build` and you will get your .so file.

 # Example